ogeobubu/hostel-initiative-MERN/README.md

 # Hostel Initiative

 A system built for hostel accommodation allocation for Obafemi Awolowo University students to connect students with the right accommodation in Ile-Ife, Osun State, Nigeria.
+Here is the Figma design link: https://www.figma.com/file/2Eyo8lM8Z7OzYJMp3axW3H/Hostel-Initiative?node-id=0%3A1

 ## Installation: Get Started